eclipse-m2e/m2e-core/CONTRIBUTING.md

 Eclipse m2e use mainly 2 channels for strategical and technical discussions

 * 🐞 View and report issues through uses GitHub Issues at https://github.com/eclipse-m2e/m2e-core/issues. _📜 Migration to GitHub tracker took place in March 2021, for older tickets, see https://bugs.eclipse.org/bugs/buglist.cgi?product=m2e 📜_
-* 📧 Join the m2e-dev@eclipse.org mailing-list to get in touch with other contributors aboantiqueut project organizationa and planning, and browse archive at 📜 [https://accounts.eclipse.org/mailing-list/m2e-dev](https://accounts.eclipse.org/mailing-list/m2e-dev)
+* 📧 Join the m2e-dev@eclipse.org mailing-list to get in touch with other contributors about project organization and planning, and browse archive at 📜 [https://accounts.eclipse.org/mailing-list/m2e-dev](https://accounts.eclipse.org/mailing-list/m2e-dev)

 ## 🆕 Trying latest builds

-Latest builds, for testing, can usually be found at https://download.eclipse.org/technology/m2e/snapshots/`${targetRelease}`/latest/ where `${targetRelease}` is the name of the **next** release.
+Latest builds, for testing, can usually be found at `https://download.eclipse.org/technology/m2e/snapshots/latest/` .

 ## 🧑‍💻 Developer resources